 Staff and residents will be able to decide whether they receive the vaccine and providers will need to assess what this means for their working arrangements.
 The government has set out its priorities for targeted testing.

-We are now undertaking a piece of work to clarify how testing and vaccine delivery will take place in practice, so that we can both share experiences to help other housing associations make the case to their local authority, and so that we can raise any delivery issues with government officials.
+We are undertaking a piece of work to understand how the testing and vaccine delivery is taking place in practice, so that we can both share experiences to help other housing associations make the case to their local authority, and support their staff in their decision around receiving the vaccine, as well as raise any delivery issues with government officials.

 If you have already been contacted by your local authority to deliver testing or vaccines, please get in touch to share an example of your experience.

-Public Health England and the Department of Health and Social Care have also produced information on the vaccine that will be useful to supported and retirement housing providers looking to prepare staff and residents for receiving the vaccine, including guidance, leaflets and consent forms.
+Public Health England and the Department of Health and Social Care have set up a campaign resource centre and produced information on the vaccine that will be useful to supported and retirement housing providers looking to prepare staff and residents for receiving the vaccine, including guidance, leaflets and consent forms.